stratamatch: Prognostic ScoreStratification using a Pilot Design: Illustrations

 \subsection{Real-data example: Life sustaining treatments for critical care patients}

-The following example is a reanalysis of deidentified data collected by \cite{chavez2018reversals} on life sustaining treatments for intensive care unit (ICU) patients.
-Briefly, the authors sought to understand the correlates of different treatment decisions for critically ill patients.
-To do this, they extracted demographic information, common laboratory test results, comorbidity information, and treatment team assignments for 10,157 ICU patients from the Stanford University Hospital who met their inclusion criteria.
-A re-processed version of this data set which is used in the following examples is available with the \pkg{stratamatch} package (version 0.1.3 or greater).
+As an applied example, the \pkg{stratamatch} package contains a re-processed version of deidentified medical data from \citet{chavez2018reversals}.
+Briefly, the authors extracted demographic information, common laboratory test results, comorbidity information, and treatment team assignments for 10,157 ICU patients from the Stanford University Hospital who met their inclusion criteria.
 During their stay, each patient's critical care preferences are summarized with a code status.
-The default - Full Code status - indicates no limitations on resuscitative measures, while other codes indicate different limitations on what intensity and type of resuscitation the patient should receive in the event that they become pulseless or apneic (i.e., their heart stops or they stop breathing).
+The default -- Full Code status -- indicates no limitations on resuscitative measures, while other codes (e.g. `Do not resuscitate', or `DNR') indicate different limitations on the intensity and type of resuscitation the patient should receive if they become pulseless or apneic (i.e., their heart stops or they stop breathing).
 This code status is a product of complex dynamics between patient and provider.
-When a patient's code status does not effectively reflect their goals of care, patients may have life sustaining care inappropriately withheld, or they may receive aggressive, harmful treatment which does not effectively increase their quality or quantity of remaining life.
+When a patient's code status does not reflect their goals of care, patients may have life sustaining care inappropriately withheld, or they may receive aggressive treatment which does not effectively increase their quality or quantity of remaining life.